セレクトアイコン

 The Former Residence of the Yoshihara Family

-The large mansion of the head priest.
-Built in 1825, the structure combines a reception hall and private residence in a masterful display of craftsmanship.
+This large mansion serves as the residence of the town headman.
+Built in 1825, the structure combines a reception room and private residence in a masterful display of craftsmanship.

 旧吉原家住宅アイコン

-A formal tatami room featuring a pine-bamboo-plum transom and kato-style windows.
-A historic space where craftsmanship breathes in every detail.
+This space is a formal tatami-mat room which features a pine-bamboo-plum transom and kato-style windows.
+It is an historic space where craftsmanship breathes in every detail.

 旧吉原家住宅アイコン

-A historic space retaining late Edo Period camphor wood beams and sashi kamoi lintels.
+It is an historic space which retains late Edo-period camphor wood beams and sashi kamoi lintels.

 旧吉原家住宅アイコン